0xEigenLabs/eigen-estark-gevulot/README.md

 1. Install the Gevulot CLI

     $ cargo install --git https://github.com/gevulotnetwork/gevulot.git gevulot-cli

-if ok, It is similar to the following, otherwise ,please check the enviroment $PATH.
+    If the installation is ok, tt is similar to the following, otherwise ,please check the enviroment $PATH.

 ```sh
      $ gevulot-cli -V